Kepmon/Kepmon/README.md

   _In progress_

   #### Description
 The website/app is a [Frontendmentor Challenge](https://www.frontendmentor.io/challenges/kanban-task-management-web-app-wgQLt-HlbB) and currently it is still being created.
-The main purpose of writing this app is practicing Vue and TypeScript.
-Usually, I prefer to create my own projects, instead of making use of the Frontendmentor challenges, however, I decided to take this one for several reasons:
+The main purpose of writing this app is to practice Vue and TypeScript.
+Usually I prefer to create my own projects instead of making use of the Frontendmentor challenges, however, I decided to take this one for several reasons:
 * When I discovered Trello, I thought I'd like to write a similar app.
-But I don't feel that I have a good eye for design and I didn't want to spend much time on designing the app anyway.
-Therefore, when I accidentally found this challenge on Frontendmentor I thought this would be a perfect solution for me.
+But I don't feel that I have a good eye for design and I didn't want to spend much time on designing the app, anyway.
+Therefore, when I accidentally found this challenge on Frontendmentor, I thought this would be a perfect solution for me.
-* I felt like I actually should practice working with design files, since it is my understanding that it is what I would be doing in an actual job.
+* I felt like I should actually practice working with design files, since it is my understanding that's what I would be doing in an actual job.
-* I believe this app would be an interesting base for converting to a desktop app, using Electron, which I intend to learn in the future.
+* I believe that this app would be an interesting base for converting to a desktop app using Electron, which I intend to learn in the future.

 Apart from the functionality proposed by the Frontendmentor creators, I decided to enhance it by connecting the project to Firebase, so users are able to create an account and store their data.
 </details>